-The CS135 employs a novel split-lens design to increase optical signal to noise ratio while maintaining Class 1M eye safety by integrating larger optics into a compact package (see Fig 2.2).
-A lens is split and the halves divided by a dividing plate.
-One half is used by the transmitter, the other by the receiver.
+The CS135 employs a novel single split-lens design to increase optical signal to noise ratio while maintaining Class 1M eye safety by integrating larger optics into a compact package (see Fig 2.2).
+One half of the lens is used by the transmitter, the other by the receiver.
 They are therefore very close.
-This design provides an alternative to traditional biaxial or common-optics designs.
+This design provides an alternative to traditional two lens or common-optics designs.
 The optical isolation of traditional biaxial systems is maintained to increase detector sensitivity, while the low overlap onset height of common-optics systems is incorporated to allow measurements at close ranges.